 EXAMPLEThis chart shows the height of the Chicago Bulls basketball team for a particular year:

 It's easy to see from the list that the minimum value is 71 and the maximum value is 84.
 The range is actually the easiest measure of spread or variation to find: take the maximum value (in this case, the tallest person) and subtract the minimum value (in this case, the shortest person).

 Therefore, 84 minus 71 equals 13 inches.
 This means that every individual on the team falls within a 13-inch range.

-In this tutorial, you're going to learn about the range and the interquartile range.
-These are similar ideas in that they're both actually measured by subtraction, so they're not particularly difficult to calculate.
-But they do measure different measures of variation.
+Range and interquartile range are similar ideas in that they're both measured by subtraction, so they're not particularly difficult to calculate.
+While they are calculated similarly, they do measure different measures of variation.

 The interquartile range, also abbreviated IQR, is another measure of spread, but it's median based.
 To review, the median is the middle number of an ordered data set.

 The IQR represents the range in which the middle 50% of the data points lie.
 Finding the interquartile range takes a few steps.

 Step 1: First, order the data set from smallest to largest and then work your way in towards the center until you find the median.

 Step 2: Once you identify the two data sets on either side of the median--a small half and a high half--you can find the middle number of each of those halves.
 These three numbers together are called the quartiles.

 With this data set: